mlan/docker-asterisk/src/websms/doc/websms.md

 #### Outgoing response check

 Some API respond with a status message to the HTTP request that we send, which can be used to check if the message was sent successfully.
 We can configure WebSMS to check if the response include the expected "key=value" pair.
-For example; `response_check = "status=success"`
+For example; `resp_check = "status=success"`

 #### Outgoing number format

 While most API accept any number format, some don't.
-We can omit the leading "+" in international numbers, by defining `number_format = "omit+"`.
+We can omit the leading "+" in international numbers, by defining `val_numform = "omit+"`.

 #### Outgoing character encoding

 Many API accepts UTF-16 character encoding, but some do not.
 In case the API only support UCS-2, it might be required to force WebSMS to use it and thereby limit Unicode character range to `U+FFFF`.
-This is achieved by defining `charset = UCS-2`.
+This is achieved by defining `val_charset = UCS-2`.

 #### Incoming echo